Making a Gift of Art

 - removal of items from your estate, thereby avoiding potential estate tax on the value of those objects

-For more information on making a gift of art, please call the Gifts of Art Program at 617-369-4047 or email@example.com.
+For more information on making a gift of art, please contact the Gifts of Art Program at firstname.lastname@example.org.